Calligraphy in Azerbaijani culture

 Calligraphy in Azerbaijani culture (Azərbaycan mədəniyyətində xəttatlıq; آذربایجان مدنیتنده خطاطلق) is the role played by calligraphy in Azerbaijani literature and visual arts.
-In the Middle Ages, various examples of calligraphy were used in the writing of Azerbaijani manuscripts (naskh, nastaliq, taliq, shikaste, suls, reyhani, divani, ruga, muhaqqiq, tougi), and scientific works were written in the naskh line.
+In the Middle Ages, various examples of calligraphy were used in the writing of Azerbaijani manuscripts (naskh, nastaliq, taliq, shikaste, suls, reyhani, divani, ruga, muhaqqiq, tougi), and scientific works were written in the naskh script.
 In the 19th century, the works "Inshai-Mirza Kazim", "Majmaul-khosh Khatih" by Abdulqani Khalisagarizade Nukhavi and "Khatti-taliq va nastalig" by Abdussalam Akhundzadeh were written.
 Although calligraphy declined in Azerbaijan during the Soviet era, it is still used in modern times.

 History

 Middle Ages

 In the writing of Azerbaijani handwritten books, there are many methods of copying, nastaliq, taliq, shikaste, suls, reyhani, divani, ruga, muhaggiq, tougi, etc. line samples were used.
 Scientific works are mostly written in naskh line.
 In addition, examples of calligraphy can be found in mosque inscriptions, examples of coppersmithing, war items, kashkul and tabarzi used by Sufi dervishes.

-Examples of calligraphers who lived in the Middle Ages are Kishvari of Ghazvini, Muhammad Tahir Vahid Ghazvini, and Sadiq Bey Afshar, who are representatives of Azerbaijani literature.
-Medieval Azerbaijani manuscripts were copied by scribes and calligrapher: Khalil bin Ahmed, Shah Mahmud Nishapuri during the Safavid period, Muhammad ibn Huseyn Katib Nishati, Mahmud Shirazi, Osman ibn Mahmud Effendi of Shamakhi in the XVIII century, Kazim Garadonlu.
+An example of an Azerbaijani-speaking calligrapher who lived in the Middle Ages is Kishvari.
+Medieval Azerbaijani manuscripts were copied by scribes and calligrapher: Khalil bin Ahmed, Mahmud Nishapuri during the Safavid period, Muhammad ibn Huseyn Katib Nishati, Mahmud Shirazi, Osman ibn Mahmud Effendi of Shamakhi in the 18th century, Kazim Garadonlu.
 The Oxford copy of Afsaheddin Hidayat divan from the 15th century stands out for its graphic-calligraphic uniqueness.
-The "beautiful goldwork and calligraphy" of the 16th-century Shah Ismail Khatai divan show its connection with the empire.

 In 1591, Mahmud ibn Shahmohammed Ardabili copied Muhammad Fuzuli's divan in the taliq line.
 Currently, this book is stored in the Turkish manuscripts department of the Topkapı Palace Museum in Istanbul.
-In 1664, Muhammad Reza Ardabili copied Fuzuli's poem "Leyli and Majnun" in the line of nastalig.
+In 1664, Muhammad Reza Ardabili copied Fuzuli's poem "Leyli and Majnun" in the line of nastaliq.
 This copy, which is decorated with 22 miniatures and has a high artistic value apart from its literary significance, is preserved in the Turkish-language manuscripts department of the British Library.

 In his poem, Muhammad Fuzuli used the incantation "to make the hand a pen" for calligraphers who write badly, make punctuation and spelling mistakes.
 This shows that the mistakes of calligraphers in writing lead to differences in meaning.